Zachpierce15/Organize-Yourself-Full-Stack/README.md

 # Starter-Repo
 ## Instructions
    1. Create a new Repository
-      a.
-Use this repo as the import repository.
+   2. Use this repo as the import repository.
-      b.
-Get started on new Project!
+   3. Get started on new Project!